-From 1900-1904, New York millionaire George C. Boldt and his family would spend the summer at this esteemed castle.
-When Boldt’s wife, Louise suddenly died in 1904 he decided it best to leave the castle behind as well.
-Boldt castle spent the next 73 years exposed to harsh weather conditions and open to vandals.
-In 1977, a full restoration was funded to revitalize the castle and offer a full castle experience for tourists.
-Located on Heart Island in the St. Lawrence River, Boldt Castle rests just a few miles from the U.S./Canada border, making it a great landmark to see on a trip to our northern neighbor.
+From 1900–1904, New York millionaire George C. Boldt and his family would spend the summer at this esteemed castle.
+When Boldt’s wife, Louise suddenly died in 1904 he decided it was best to leave the castle behind.
+Boldt Castle spent the next seventy-three years exposed to harsh weather conditions and was left open to vandals.
+But in 1977, a full restoration was funded to revitalize the castle and offer a full experience for tourists.
+Located on Heart Island in the St. Lawrence River, Boldt Castle rests just a few miles from the US-Canada border, making it a great landmark to see on a trip to our northern neighbor.

 Bishop’s Palace (Galveston, TX)

 Built between 1887 and 1893, this Victorian castle covers over 19,000 square feet.
 Bishop’s Palace is best known, historically, for being just about all that was left standing in Galveston after ‘The Great Storm of 1900’, a hurricane that left the Texas town in shambles.
 Also known as Gresham House, the residence is marveled at for it’s marble columns, 14-foot ceilings, octagonal mahogany stairwell, and even displays a turret on the Southeast corner.
 Now backed as a National Historic Landmark, this castle has both designated private guided tours as well as personal tours available to all who visit.